 A practical guide to Wage Subsidy support for New Zealand businesses

-Wage Subsidy support was introduced rapidly in response to the Covid-19 Alert Levels 3 and 4.
-With no legislative framework underpinning the scheme it is important that employers understand the core principles to guide their decision making.
+Wage Subsidy support was introduced rapidly in response to the COVID-19 Alert Levels 3 and 4.
+With no legislative framework underpinning the original scheme, or subsequent extension, it is important that employers understand the core principles to guide their decision making.

 Apply their “best efforts” to ensure employees retain their employment.